firstdraft/guides/meteorologist-exercise-guide.md

 And now I can do whatever interesting things with `latitude` and `longitude` that I need.

-Now that we've explored in the console, it's time to take these three lines (or something like them, anyway) and write some permanent programs...
+Now that we've explored in the console, it's time to take these four lines (or something similar to them, anyway) and write some permanent programs...

 ## Part 1: Street &rarr; Coords